-Having the ability to send money as quickly and easily as possible is key to modern life.
+Having the ability to send money as quickly and easily as possible is essential in modern life – both for individuals and businesses.

 Here’s everything you need to know about EFT.